 Ryan finds the best places to eat in one of Latin America’s biggest cities by following the Bogotá Foodie, whose food tours cover the Colombian capital.

 Ryan takes a slight detour to see the Cerro de Siete Colores, or Hill of Seven Colores, perhaps Northwest Argentina’s top tourist attraction.

 Ryan visits Colonia Carlos Pellegrini, where he got up close with capybara, deer and other wildlife in northern Argentina.

 Ryan makes a return trip to Paraguay, only to wish he never went back after unpleasant encounters everywhere and horrible weather the whole time.

 You can find surfing, wildlife and family vacations in Costa Rica.
 Ryan almost went once for the surfing and now he’s planning to see the wildlife.

-Ryan tackles the question of which country has better wine: Chile or Argentina?
-His decision is based on tasting wine from each, including a trip to both.
+Ryan tackles the question of which country has better wine: Chile or Argentina, based on his visits to both countries in South America.

 Ryan finishes his two-part series with Bogotá vs Medellín: Recreation, Safety and Transportation, then gives us his final recommendations on each city.